Novum/vkQuake/readme.md

 vkQuake shows basic usage of the API.
 For example it demonstrates render passes & sub passes, pipeline barriers & synchronization, compute shaders, push & specialization constants, CPU/GPU parallelism and memory pooling.

 # Building
+> **Note**\
+> You will need at least Vulkan SDK version 1.2.162 or newer.
+When building for Linux this is not always the case for the SDK provided by the distribution.
+Install the latest LunarG SDK if necessary.

 ## Windows